How to Write a Winning Rationale for a Project Proposal

 Example of a research rationale for your grant proposal

-Let’s take an example of a high child mortality rate in a community and there’s some NGO that is willing to address this cause.
-Sadly, an NGO won’t be able to treat child mortality as that’s not the root cause; there are various other problems in that community which are causing child mortality.
+Let’s take an example of a high child mortality rate in a community, and there’s some NGO that is willing to address this cause.
+Sadly, an NGO won’t be able to treat child mortality as that’s not the root cause; there are various other problems in that community that are causing child mortality.

-Here, let’s assume child mortality has increased due to pneumonia, now the NGO won’t directly address child mortality and instead come up with a project that will cater to hygiene in and around the area.
-This way, the NGO might also cater to some other underlying issues happening due to unhygienic surroundings.
+Here, let’s assume child mortality has increased due to pneumonia; now, the NGO won’t directly address child mortality and instead come up with a project that will cater to hygiene in and around the area.
+This way, the NGO might also cater to some other underlying issues that are happening due to unhygienic surroundings.

 Tips for Writing a Persuasive Rationale